provose/provose/docs/v1.0/reference/mysql_clusters.md

 - `apply_immediately` -- **Optional** Defaults to `true`, which means that changes to the database are applied immediately.
 If set to `false`, any changes to the database configuration made through Provose or Terraform will be applied during the database's next maintenance window.
 Be careful that making configuration changes can result in a database outage.

 - `deletion_protection` -- **Optional.** Defaults to `true`, which is the opposite of the typical Terraform configuration.
 When set to `true`, the database cannot be deleted.
-Set to `false` if you are oka with deleting this database when running `terraform destroy` or other commands.
+Set to `false` if you are okay with deleting this database when running `terraform destroy` or other commands.

 ## Outputs